0xdacted/odin-recursion/README.md

 # odin-recursion
-Basic experiments in Ruby using recursive algorithms on the fibonacci sequence and a merge sort algorithm.
+Basic experiments in Ruby using recursive algorithms on the fibonacci sequence and the merge sort.